Nǁng language: Classification and name

 The name Nǀusan is an ambiguous Khoekhoe exonym, and is used for several Tuu languages.
 Traill says that the ǀʼAuni call their language Nǀhuki, but others have recorded their name for their language as ǀʼAuo, and both Westphal and Köhler state that Nǀhuki (Nǀhuci, nǀɦuki) is a variety of Nǁng.
-It is not clear if both are correct or if languages have gotten mixed up in the literature.
+It is possible the languages have gotten mixed up in the literature.

+Doculects

+Güldemann (2017) lists the following pre-democracy doculects as being Nǁng.

 History

 Nǁng prospered through the 19th century, but encroaching non-ǃKwi languages and acculturation threatened it, like most other Khoisan languages.
 The language was mainly displaced by Afrikaans and Nama, especially after speakers started migrating to towns in the 1930s and found themselves surrounded by non-Nǁng-speaking people.
 In 1973 their language was declared extinct, and the remaining Nǁnǂe ("ǂKhomani") were evicted from the Kalahari Gemsbok National Park.

 In the 1990s, linguists located 101-year-old Elsie Vaalbooi, who could still speak Nǁng.
 Anthony Traill interviewed her in 1997.
 The South African San Institute soon became involved in the pursuit of information on the Nǁng language, and with the help of Vaalbooi they tracked down 25 other people scattered by the eviction who were able to speak or at least understand the language.
 Thabo Mbeki handed over 400 km2 of land to the Nǁnǂe in 1999, and 250 km2 of land within the park in 2002.
 Vaalbooi came up with the Nǁng motto of Sa ǁʼa ǃainsi uinsi "We move towards a better life" for her rehabilitated people.
 This was also adopted as the official motto for the Northern Cape Province.
 At the time there were twenty elderly speakers, eight of whom lived in the Western Cape province signed over to them.
-As of 2007, fewer than ten are still alive in South Africa, and a few more in Botswana; none live with another speaker, and their daily languages are Khoekhoe and Tswana, respectively.
-The younger generations of ǂKhomani are proud Nama speakers, and have little affinity to Nǁng, so there is little chance of saving the language.
+As of 2007, fewer than ten were still alive in South Africa, and a few more in Botswana; none live with another speaker, and their daily languages are Khoekhoe and Tswana, respectively.

+In 2013 there were three speakers in the Upington area and two in Olifantshoek (ǁʼAu), speaking the western and eastern dialects, respectively.
+The younger generations of ǂKhomani are proud Nama speakers and have little affinity to Nǁng.

 Recent research on Nǁng led by Amanda Miller of Cornell University has helped describe the physics of its clicks, leading to a better understanding of click sounds in general.

-Efforts to perpetuate the Nǁng language continue in 2017 and in 2021.
-The first children's book, !Qhoi n|a Tjhoi (Tortoise and Ostrich), was written by Katriena Esau, one of the two surviving speakers at the time, in May 2021.
-In October 2022, the Dutch NOS referred to Katrina Esau, or "Oma Katrina", as the last speaker of Nǀuu.
-She was teaching the language to a group of children, including her grandson and great-grandson, all speakers of Afrikaans.
+Efforts to perpetuate the Nǁng language continued in 2017 and in 2021.
+The first Nǁng children's book, !Qhoi n|a Tjhoi (Tortoise and Ostrich), was written by Katrina Esau, one of the two surviving speakers at the time, in May 2021.
+In June 2021, her brother Simon Sauls died, leaving 88-year-old Katrina Esau as the last speaker of the language.
+Esau had opened a school with her granddaughter to teach the language to children, but it was vandalized during the COVID pandemic and abandoned.
+As of October 2025, aged 92, Esau still teaches the language.